 As an inner healing coach, Whitney works with people to dig deep with curiosity into their beliefs, behaviors, past experiences, and desires for the future to heal their mind, body, and spirit.
 Her style intertwines coaching, somatic healing, and breathwork, which empowers her clients to step into fearless self-acceptance and embodiment of their most authentic self.
 Her coaching method is versatile and client-led, wherein her role is not to be an expert or advise, but rather act as a guide and mirror, allowing the client's words, feelings, and physical sensations lead the way to breakthrough.

 Whitney considers herself a life-long student and loves to invest her time and energy in learning all there is to learn about trauma recovery and spiritual/physical/emotional health.
-She is currently a student of the Historical Trauma Master Class trained by Dr. Ruby Gibson and Freedom Lodge staff.
-In addition to raising her three sons and three daughters with her rodeo cowboy husband, she enjoys being an active member of River Center Church, taking care of her 30+ house plants, spending time with her dogs (Jade and Parrott), walking/hiking, gardening, and spending time with and hosting her large extended family.
+She is a student in the Master of Social Work program at the University of South Dakota, with the long term goal of becoming a LCSW-PIP.
+On a more personal note, in addition to raising her three sons and three daughters with her rodeo cowboy, entrepreneurial husband, she enjoys being an active member of River Center Church, taking care of her 30+ house plants, spending time with her dog (Parrott), walking/hiking, gardening, visiting new places, identifying and learning about medicinal plants, and spending time with her large extended family.